mobile domain:www.usaa.com

 What’s musical instrument insurance?

-Musical instrument insurance is part of what we call Valuable Personal Property Insurance, or VPP
+Musical instrument insurance is part of what we call Valuable Personal Property Insurance, or VPP.

 It helps protect your musical instruments and accessories beyond what a homeowners or renters policy covers.
 Plus, there’s no deductible.